Vandalism of art: The Little Mermaid

-Police technicians examine the damage to The Little Mermaid after it was blasted off its base on 10 September 2003.

 The Little Mermaid is a statue of the mermaid from the fairy tale of the same name by Hans Christian Andersen.
 The statue is located in the harbor of Copenhagen and is an icon and a major tourist attraction of the city.
 The statue has been damaged and defaced so many times since the mid-1950s that in 2007, Copenhagen officials announced that the statue may be moved further out in the harbor to avoid further vandalism and to prevent tourists from climbing onto it.

 The main focus of vandalism for the statue has been decapitation.
 On 24 April 1964, the statue's head was sawn off and stolen by politically oriented artists of the Situationist movement.
 The head was never recovered and a new head was produced and attached to the statue.
 On 6 January 1998, the statue was decapitated again; the culprits were never found, but the head was returned anonymously to a nearby TV station, and re-attached on 4 February.

 On the night of 10 September 2003, the statue was knocked off its base with explosives and later found in the harbor's waters.
 Holes were blasted in the mermaid's wrist and knee.

 Paint has been poured on the statue several times, including one episode in 1963 and two in March and May 2007.
 On 8 March 2006, green paint was poured over the statue and a dildo was attached to its hand.